fortinet-fortisoar/solution-pack-mssp/docs/MSSPContentPackDoc.md

-Once you have completed installing the MSSP IR Solution pack Pack, you can choose to import other Solution Packs (using the same steps mentioned above) based on your requirements:
+Once you have completed installing the MSSP IR Solution Pack, you can choose to import other Solution Packs (using the same steps mentioned above) based on your requirements:

 - [solution-pack-incident-response](https://github.com/fortinet-fortisoar/solution-pack-incident-response)
 - [solution-pack-mitre-attack](https://github.com/fortinet-fortisoar/solution-pack-mitre-attack)